mdn/stumptown-content/project-docs/stumptown-writers-guide.md

 specifications: https://html.spec.whatwg.org/multipage/semantics.html#the-abbr-element
 ```

-**Note: I don't see a reason why this adds a scheme, but the scheme is not present in "specifications.yaml".**
+**Note: I don't see a reason why the front matter property includes a scheme, but the scheme is not present in "specifications.yaml".**

 ## Contributors